cardillan/mindcode/README.markdown

 * Mindustry Logic 8
   * Full support for the Mindustry Logic in the upcoming [Mindustry version 8](/doc/syntax/MINDUSTRY-8.markdown).
-  * A [system library of useful functions](doc/syntax/SYSTEM-LIBRARY.markdown) is available when compiling for Mindustry Logic 8.
 * Basic functionality
   * Significant improvement in reporting error messages generated during compilation.
   * Ability to inject the mlog code to Mindustry processors via the [Mlog Watcher mod](doc/syntax/TOOLS-MLOG-WATCHER.markdown).